JummyJoeJackson/chesshacks/README.md

-# CNN-Powered Chess Bot
+# AI Chess Bot

-This is a starter bot for ChessHacks.
-It includes a basic bot and devtools.
-This is designed to help you get used to what the interface for building a bot feels like, as well as how to scaffold your own bot.
+This is my submission to ChessHacks 2025.
+It's a chess bot powered by a Convolutional Neural Network that evaluates the scores of different game states and feeds that information into a optimized Minimax Algorithm.

 ## Directory Structure